workingDog/stixtoneolib/README.md

     libraryDependencies += "com.github.workingDog" %% "stixtoneolib" % "0.5"

+The current source code version is **0.6-SNAPSHOT** using scala 2.13.0.

-To compile and package from the latest source, type:
+To compile and package **stixtoneolib** from source use [SBT](http://www.scala-sbt.org/).
+To compile and generate a jar file from source:

     sbt package

-This will produce *stixtoneolib-0.6.jar* in the *./target/scala-2.12* directory.
+This will produce *stixtoneolib-0.6-SNAPSHOT.jar* in the *./target/scala-2.13* directory.
 See the *build.sbt* file for the required dependencies.

 To publish the library to your local (Ivy) repository, simply type: